 Also, rice and kimchi are ALWAYS served with this soup.

-For the rice, carbs are essential to the comfort factor.
-That’s why I serve Dak Gomtang with BOTH noodles and rice.
-Rice is served in individual bowls, alongside the soup.
-Koreans typically scoop big spoonfuls of rice into the soup, swirl around, and eat the double carbs together.
+Serve rice in individual bowls, alongside the soup. typically scoop big spoonfuls of rice into the soup, swirl around, and eat the double carbs together.
 Life really can’t get better than double carbs.

 For the kimchi, that acidic, spicy tang of fermented goodness is the perfect compliment to the mild, milky-based broth of this dish.
 You really need it!

 More Asian Soups you may enjoy: